johnwalle/Blogger-Mern/README.md

 2. Create a new blog post using the editor.
 3. Categorize your posts for easy discovery.
 4. Edit or delete posts as needed.
-5. Readers can browse posts by category and keyword search.
+5. Readers can browse posts by category.

 ## 📌 Future Enhancements
 - 🗂 **Tagging System** – Additional post organization with tags.